 To find out what the default SORTSIZE is in your SAS session run PROC OPTIONS like this

 The TAGSORT Option

-When we spedicy the TAGSORT procedure option, we do not read in the entire data set when the Sort Procedure is invoked.
+When we specify the TAGSORT procedure option, we do not read in the entire data set when the Sort Procedure is invoked.
 Instead, only the variables specified in the By Statement and the observation number is read and sorted.
 These are referred to as tags.
 When sort of the tags is done, the tags are used to retrievere the observations from the input data set to return the entire data set in sorted order.

-Consequently, two passes of the input data is done.
+Consequently, two passes of the input SAS data is done.
 Intuitively, this is bad from a performance point of view.
 However, when the tag size is small compared to the joint length of the observation, we may see an improvement in run time.
-This happens because two passes of a small tagged data set requires less I/O operations than one pass of a large non-tagged data set.
+This happens because two passes of a small tagged data set require less I/O operations than one pass of a large non-tagged data set.
 Also, when we suspect that the data is already somewhat sorted, the TAGSORT Option can increase performance.
 Let us sort the testdata data set by i with the TAGSORT Option.

 proc sort data=TestData tagsort; by i; run;

 This sort takes about 6.5 seconds.
 A similar run without the TAGSORT Option takes about 8 seconds.
 Remember that the TAGSORT run is faster for two reasons.
 The tag takes up a small amount of the joint length of the observation and the data is already sorted by the by-variable.
 Otherwise, the TAGSORT Option can drastically increase run time, so use it with caution.